griffithlab/civicpy/docs/civic.rst

       The Assertion Summary restates the Significance as a brief single sentence statement.
 It is intended for potential use in clinical reports.
-The Assertion Summary is designed for rapid communication of the Significance, especially when displayed in a longer list with other variants.
+The Assertion Summary is designed for rapid communication of the Significance, especially when displayed in a longer list with other molecular profiles.

+   .. attribute:: therapies

+      Zero or more therapy :class:`CivicAttribute`, linked to corresponding `NCIT`_ terms when applicable.
+Only used with therapeutic response predictive :attr:`evidence_type`.

-   .. attribute:: variant
+   .. attribute:: therapy_interaction_type

-      The :class:`Variant` associated with this assertion.
+      One of 'Combination', 'Sequential', or 'Substitutes', this field describes how multiple indicated therapies within a therapeutic response predictive :attr:`evidence_type` assertion are related.

    .. attribute:: variant_origin

-      The origin of this variant, one of 'Somatic', 'Rare Germline', 'Common Germline', 'Unknown', 'N/A', 'Germline or Somatic'
+      The origin of the variants in this molecular profile, one of 'Somatic', 'Rare Germline', 'Common Germline', 'Unknown', 'N/A', 'Germline or Somatic', or 'Mixed'

 .. _AMP/ASCO/CAP: https://www.ncbi.nlm.nih.gov/pubmed/27993330